 It is also possible to drag new items from the Exif Window onto any pane.

-As an aide, in addition to standard metadata tags, Geeqie provides certain pre-formatted tags.
-These are:
+As an aide, in addition to standard metadata tags, Geeqie can call lua scripts and also provides certain pre-formatted tags.
+These tags are:

 |Tag||Replaced by Meta data|